 - 1/4 of your plate carbohydrates

 - PLUS healthy fats

-Protein: Choose meats that are pasture-raised, grass-fed, and wild caught due to the antibiotic, pesticide, and cancer-causing growth hormone exposure.
+Protein: Choose meats that are pasture-raised, grass-fed, and wild-caught due to the antibiotic, pesticide, and cancer-causing growth hormone exposure.
 Great options: beef, buffalo, chicken, fish, turkey, eggs, beans.

-Starchy Veggies or Complex Carbohydrates: Swap out the blood sugar and insulin-spiking simple carbs (white bread, white pasta, white rice, white flour) for alternatives like quinoa, cauliflower rice, millet, lentils, teff, brown rice pasta.
+Carbohydrates: Swap out the blood sugar and insulin-spiking simple carbs (white bread, white pasta, white rice, white flour) for alternatives like quinoa, cauliflower rice, millet, lentils, teff, brown rice pasta.